neocrex-xlmfish/home/whitepaper.md

 * **`stellar.toml` Commitment:** We recognize that proper Stellar configuration is paramount.
 We are committed to hosting a correctly configured and compliant `stellar.toml` file.
 This ensures our asset is accurately recognized, validated, and displayed by wallets and services across the Stellar network, underscoring our commitment to transparency and security.

 ---

-### **NEXT STEP REQUIRED**

-The only remaining piece of information is the exact amount of XLMFISH in the **Lu.Meme Foundational LP**.
-Once you provide that figure, we can finalize the three LP breakdown components and complete the Tokenomics section.

----
 *Copyright © 2025 XLMFISH.
 All Rights Reserved.*